alon-mini/CareerForge/README.md

 ### 4. Review, Edit & Export
 Once generation is complete:
 *   **Resume Skins**: In the Resume tab, use the "Skin" dropdown to choose a style that fits the company culture.
-*   **Edit Mode**: Toggle "Edit Mode" in the top right corner to make manual changes to any text.
-For the resume, this opens a raw code editor for precise HTML control.
+*   **Edit Mode**: Toggle "Edit Mode" in the top right corner.
+The resume preview becomes interactive—click anywhere to type fixes.
+Toggle it off to save your changes.
 *   **Export**: Click **"Download PDF"** to save your documents.

 ### 5. Tracking Your Application